codeenigma/ce-contrib-tools/README.md

 ```

 # prepare_branch
-This takes three arguments, the name of the feature branch you want to create, the name of the remote to fetch branches from (defaults to `origin`) and the branch to base off of (currently defaults to `2.x`).
+This takes three arguments:

+* `--name` - the name of the feature branch to create or refresh
+* `--default` - allows you to set the default branch you're working from, defaulting to `2.x` - note, it will also set the `devel` branch to `devel-$TARGET_BRANCH` so assumes both exist - e.g. `--default 3.x` will set the default branch to `3.x` and the development branch to `devel-3.x`
+* `--remote` - allows you to specify a remote other than `origin`, e.g. `--remote my-fork`

 ## Usage
 * Go to the repo you want to work in